ljensen505/TheBreadApp/README.md

 <h4>Notes</h4>
     <ul>
         <li>Everything is in grams.
 Including "g" in your input is optional.
 1000g == 1000</li>
         <li>You need experience making sourdough.
-Timings will be off, but dough volume increases should be the same</li>
+Timings will be off, but dough volume increases should be the same.
+This program won't give you detailed instructions - it only converts your ingredient list.</li>
     </ul>